Old Crikey Part II

 Carla neared the station.
 It was the first train to leave for Paris that morning.
 Last night had been crazy.
 Lady Victoria, as if in mourning, was being entertained by a bunch of society prudes who came over to be a part of the facade.

 “Whoever this Antoine was, he had better bring him home soon!” thought Philip.
-Thank god, he had a normal father.
-Carla kept looking at Philip coyly from the corner of her eyes and whenever they could, they stole a long glance at each other.
+Thank god, he had a typical father.
+Carla kept looking at Philip coyly from the corner of her eyes, and whenever they could, they stole a long glance at each other.
 Carla smiling mischievously and Philip beaming.
-As a Sergeant, Philip was well respected and so he could demand cozy seats on the train.
-Now, he was traveling with a beautiful lady in a long time!
+As a Sergeant, Philip was well respected, and so he could demand comfortable seats on the train.
+Now, he was travelling with a beautiful lady in a long time!

 The day passed in a blur.
 The shining sun found them on the streets of Paris.
 The carefully lined streets and lovely cafes and bistros...Philip wished he had brought Carla here for a romantic rendezvous.
 But Lady Victoria...

 “So what was the last clue you found in the room?”
 Philip asked Carla.
 “I saw the torn ticket that said Paris,” answered Carla.
 Their coffees arrived, and Philip bit into his quiche when Carla exclaimed,

 “No, No don’t be silly, Carla.
 He couldn’t be,” said Philip.
 “What if he could?” questioned Carla, eyes looking into the coffee cup.

 “Well, if he were also, how could you think of this?
 Is there something you know that I should know Carla?”

 Carla giggled, and Philip burnt his tongue with the hot coffee.
 Come with me was all she said.
 They soon got into a cab and drove to a warehouse.
 It was this old junkyard, and a few ruffians hung about.
 “What was this?” thought Philip.